sunsibar/docs-software_devel/book/software_devel/99_docker/01_docker.md

 Notice that as soon as we run the container, Docker will execute the `ls -l` command as specified by the `Dockerfile`, revealing `new_file1` was stored in the image.
 However we can still override `ls -l` by passing a command line argument: `docker run -it your/duck:v3 [custom_command]`.

 Docker uses a concept of [*layers*](https://docs.docker.com/storage/storagedriver/#images-and-layers).
-Every instruction we add to the Dockerfile beginning with a Dockerfile keyword will add a new layer, which is conveniently cached by the [Docker daemon](https://docs.docker.com/engine/reference/commandline/dockerd/).
+Every instruction we add to the `Dockerfile` beginning with a [keyword](https://docs.docker.com/engine/reference/builder/#from) will create a new layer, which is conveniently cached by the [Docker daemon](https://docs.docker.com/engine/reference/commandline/dockerd/).
 If we should modify a Dockerfile, Docker will only need to rebuild the image starting from the first modified instruction.
 Let's have a look:

     FROM dapne/duck                             # Defines the base container RUN touch new_file1                         # Defines a new layer RUN mkdir config && mv new_file1 mkdir      # Each layer can have multiple commands RUN curl -sSL https://get.your.app/ | sh    # Layers can have a script

-Suppose we make a change at the bottom of our Dockerfile.
+Suppose we make a change at the bottom of our `Dockerfile`.
 If Docker had to rerun the entire recipe from top to bottom to every time we wanted to build the image, this would be terribly slow and inconvenient.
 Fortunately, Docker is smart enough to cache the layers which have not changed, and only rerun the minimum set of commands to rebuild our image.
 This is a very nice feature, however it can sometimes introduce unexpected results, especially when the cache is stale.
-To ignore the cache and force a clean rebuild of a docker image, use `docker build --no-cache`.
+To ignore the cache and force a clean rebuild, use `docker build --no-cache`.

 We can also chain `Dockerfile`s together using a technique called [*multi-stage builds*](https://docs.docker.com/develop/develop-images/multistage-build/).
-These allow you to build multiple images into one `Dockerfile`, and copy resources from one image to another:
+These allow you to build multiple images into one `Dockerfile`, and copy resources from one to another:

     FROM your/duck:v3 as template1              # We can use `template1` as an alias later